Coraline

 CRITICS HAVE SAID

-- “Now, if you’re thinking fondly of The Lion, the Witch, and the Wardrobe or Alice’s Adventures in Wonderland, you’re on the wrong track.
+“Now, if you’re thinking fondly of The Lion, the Witch, and the Wardrobe or Alice’s Adventures in Wonderland, you’re on the wrong track.
 Neil Gaiman’s Coraline is far darker, far stranger, playing on our deepest fears.
-And, like Roald Dahl’s work, it is delicious. ”
+And, like Roald Dahl’s work, it is delicious. ”–Amazon

-–Amazon - “This delightful, funny, haunting, scary as heck, fairy-tale novel is about as fine as they come.
-Highly recommended.”
+“This delightful, funny, haunting, scary as heck, fairy-tale novel is about as fine as they come.
+Highly recommended.”–Karin Snelson

-–Karin Snelson - ” A magnificently creepy story for stouthearted kids who love a brush with the sinister, Coraline is spot on.”
+” A magnificently creepy story for stouthearted kids who love a brush with the sinister, Coraline is spot on.”–Kirkus Reviews, Starred Review

-–Family Fun Magazine - ” An electrifyingly creepy tale likely to haunt young readers for many moons.”
+” An electrifyingly creepy tale likely to haunt young readers for many moons.”–Publishers Weekly (starred review)

-–Terry Pratchett - “The most splendidly original, weird, and frightening book I have read, and yet full of things children will love.”
+“The most splendidly original, weird, and frightening book I have read, and yet full of things children will love.”–Diana Wynne Jones

-–Diana Wynne Jones - “Beautifully spooky.
-Gaiman actually seems to understand the way children think.”
+“Beautifully spooky.
+Gaiman actually seems to understand the way children think.”–Christian Science Monitor

 IF YOU LOVE THIS BOOK, THEN TRY: